BwhelanKK/Currency-Converter/README.md

   - Select 'Settings' in the main navigation bar.
   - From the source section drop down menu, select 'Master Branch'.
   - The live link will now be available.
-The live link can be found here:
+The live link can be found here: https://bwhelankk.github.io/Currency-Converter/

+## Credits

+### Content
+- The heading Icon was provided by Font Awesome.
+- Fonts used were from google Fonts.